Accidents can happen so quickly!

 The drive to the trauma unit of Banner Health Care took 25 minutes.
 I was grateful to ride along in the ambulance.
-Sitting shotgun up front with the driver I listened as the paramedics cared for Kathi in the rear.
-I was impressed with their focused attention; continually assessing Kathi’s level of consciousness and her vitals.
+Sitting shotgun upfront with the driver I listened as the paramedics cared for Kathi in the rear.
+They were talking constantly with her assessing her level of consciousness.

 I walked behind the paramedics as they wheeled Kathi into

-There to greet her were 9 trauma team members.
-Yes, 9!
+There to greet her were nine trauma team members.
+Yes, nine!

 What followed was like watching a choreographed dance team.

 Each person had their assigned duties and position.
-Within 2 minutes they had Kathi on IV fluids, monitors, all tests ordered and fully assessed.
+Within two minutes they had Kathi on IV fluids, monitors, all tests ordered and fully assessed.